Learning the dynamics of a one-dimensional plasma model with graph neural networks: Data availability statement

 \section{Data availability statement}

-The code used for this project is made available through a git repository: (to be disclosed).
-The training and test data, as well as a set of the final model weights are available in a zenodo repository: (to be disclosed)
+The code used for this project is openly available in a git repository: \url{https://github.com/diogodcarvalho/gns-sheet-model}.
+The training and test data, as well as a set of the final model weights, are available in a zenodo repository: \url{http://doig.org/10.5281/zenodo.10440186}.